 1. Kick up your heels at a fais do-do.

-2. Cajun food: Eat like the locals eat.
+2. Cajun food: Eat what the locals eat.

 4. Visit Lafayette.